Article: Astronaut program helps uni student shoot for the stars

 Since being clinically diagnosed with ASD two years ago, t...

-Aussie law students vs ChatGPT.
+Article: Aussie law students vs ChatGPT.
 Can AI outperform human lawyers?

 Despite bold claims that generative models could ace law exams, new research has revealed the technology still struggles to compete in the classroom.